 For the next few miles, the fast and rolling single track runs along the base of the mountains.
 At Browns Creek, you'll begin the climb to 13,150' under the shadow of the fourteener Mount Antero.
 Not only will the climb be breathtaking, but so will the views - you'll be able to see the entire course from the top.
 After you've soaked in the scenery, begin the quad-crushing descent into the St Elmo ghost town.

 The next section is so pretty we make you run it twice.
-The 6 mile out and back (12 miles total) is gorgeous, rewarding you with sweeping views of the rugged Collegiate Peaks Wilderness at the top of the pass.
+The 6 mile out and back (12 miles total) is gorgeous, rewarding you with sweeping views of the rugged Collegiate Peaks Wilderness at the top of an unnamed pass which we have dubbed Laws Pass.
 Don't be fooled though, the descent into cottonwood creek is steep and rocky, and the climb out doesn't come easy.

-After returning to St Elmo, an easy mining road provides a respite from the climbing until you reach the (low) summit of Tin Cup Pass and the Continental Divide Trail.
+After returning to St Elmo, an easy mining road provides a respite from the climbing until you reach the Continental Divide Trail, a few miles below the summit of Tin Cup Pass.

 A long section of single track will run you through two expansive basins until you reach the old ghost town of Hancock.
 From there, a short section of mining road leads you to the trail to the quick and steep Chalk Creek Pass.